San Francisco, California

 Technical Issues Smooth transition reported Delayed due to "unexpected technical issues"

-What Still Works in San Francisco
+What you can still monitor in San Francisco

 San Francisco Fire Department